This six-part learning series with Professor Stuart Carmichael focuses on dealing with osteoarthritis cases in general practice.

-The day will offer the chance to consider both the traditional management methods alongside new ideas and management solutions for the problem.
-Discussion about implementing a new way to improve arthritis management at practice level is also planned.
+This series offers the chance to consider traditional management methods of osteoarthritis alongside new ideas and solutions for the problem.
+Discussion about implementing a new way to improve arthritis management at the practice level is also included.